 Terms of Engagement

-(a) BAMFORD LAW (we or our) values its relationship with our clients (you) and believes that it is important that you are aware of and understand the terms on which we will provide legal services to you.
+(a) Bamford Law Limited values its relationship with our clients (you) and believes that it is important that you are aware of and understand the terms on which we will provide legal services to you.

 (b) These Terms of Engagement will apply every time you engage us to provide legal services to you (Engagement), unless we have agreed an alternative arrangement with you, which is recorded in writing.

 (c) We will take your continued instructions as your acceptance of these Terms of Engagement.

 (d) If you have any questions about these Terms of Engagement, please contact the person responsible for your business.